syncfusion-content/winui-docs/winui/Cartesian-Charts/FastCharts/Fast-Scatter.md

 ---
 layout: post
-title: Fast Scatter Bitmap Series in WinUI Chart control | Syncfusion
+title: Fast Scatter Chart in WinUI Chart control | Syncfusion
-description: Learn here all about Fast Scatter Bitmap Series feature of Syncfusion WinUI Chart(SfCartesianChart) control and more.
+description: Learn here all about Fast Scatter Chart of Syncfusion WinUI Chart(SfCartesianChart) control and more.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug
 ---

-# Fast Scatter Bitmap Series in WinUI Chart
+# Fast Scatter Chart in WinUI Chart (SfCartesianChart)

-A fast scatter bitmap series is a special kind of series that can render a collection with huge number of data points using `WriteableBitmap`.
+A fast scatter chart is a special kind of series that can render a collection with huge number of data points using `WriteableBitmap`.
 [FastScatterBitmapSeries]() is used to render high number of scatter points.
 The [ScatterHeight]() and [ScatterWidth]() are also available as in [ScatterSeries]().
 [ShapeType]() is used to change the rendering shape of fast scatter bitmap series.

 The available shapes are
 * `Cross`